 How to Prevent the Formation of Mold on Wood

-More removal tips here:
+More removal guides here:

 How frequently should you clean mold off wood?